 Please use the online COVID-19 Assessment Tool first if you think you have COVID-19 symptoms or have been in close contact with someone who has the virus.
 The tool will help you to determine if you need to seek further care.
 Also available is a screen-before-school-tool for parents.

 Who should seek testing?

-You should only seek testing at an Assessment Centre if you:
+You are eligible for testing at an Assessment Centre if you: